Harper's Bazaar: Under Snow, White, and Brady (1934–1972)

-Carmel Snow became fashion editor in 1932, joining Harper's Bazaar from its rival Vogue which caused a stir in the fashion industry.
+Carmel Snow became fashion editor in 1932, joining Harper's Bazaar from its rival Vogue, which caused a stir in the fashion industry.
 Snow felt like she was constrained at Vogue, with Edna Woolman Chase (editor-in-chief of Vogue) having no intentions to leave her position.
-Edna Woolman Chase and Condé Nast (publisher of Vogue) believed her exit as "the ultimate betrayal" and Nast never spoke to Snow again.
+Edna Woolman Chase and Condé Nast (publisher of Vogue) believed her exit was "the ultimate betrayal," and Nast never spoke to Snow again.

-One of Snow's first influential editorials was created in 1933.
-Snow and the Hungarian photojournalist Martin Munkácsi went to a windswept and cold Long Island beach for a swimwear fashion shoot which was Munkácsi's first fashion story.
-A photo was taken featuring model Lucile Brokaw who ran towards the camera which became part of fashion-magazine history, with most fashion photoshoots previously featuring still mannequin-like models shot in a studio; the photo became a turning point for fashion photography.
+One of Snow's first influential editorials was published in 1933.
+Snow and the Hungarian photojournalist Martin Munkácsi went to a windswept and cold Long Island beach for a swimwear fashion shoot, which was Munkácsi's first fashion story.
+A photo was taken featuring model Lucile Brokaw, who ran towards the camera, which became part of fashion magazine history, with most fashion photoshoots previously featuring still, mannequin-like models shot in a studio; the photo became a turning point for fashion photography.

-Snow became the magazine's editor-in-chief in 1934 and Samuels joined House Beautiful.
-Snow's approach was more hands on than Samuels who was more distant to his employees, preferring a "closed-door" approach.
-Following a design exhibition at the Art Directors Club, Snow was introduced to the work of Russian artist Alexey Brodovitch who she offered the art director role that evening.
-Brodovitch revolutionized magazine design and became "virtually the model for the modern magazine art director".
-He also introduced the Didot typeface to the magazine, which then became the logo font and would be copied with notable publications including Vogue, L'Officiel, and Elle using Didot as their logo typeface.
+Snow became the magazine's editor-in-chief in 1934, and Samuels joined House Beautiful.
+Snow's approach was more hands-on than Samuels', who was more distant to his employees, preferring a "closed-door" approach.
+Following a design exhibition at the Art Directors Club, Snow was introduced to the work of Russian artist Alexey Brodovitch, to whom she offered the art director role that evening.
+Brodovitch revolutionized magazine design and became "virtually the model for the modern magazine art director."
+He also introduced the Didot typeface to the magazine, which then became the logo font and would be copied by notable publications including Vogue, L'Officiel, and Elle using Didot as their logo typeface.
 Brodovitch is also remembered for his use of white space and cropped layouts.
 Truman Capote said about Brodovitch, "What Dom Pérignon was to champagne ... so [Brodovitch] has been to ... photographic design and editorial layout."

 One of his assistants at Bazaar was Tony Lane, who later became the art director of Rolling Stone.

-Brodovitch also introduced photographers Richard Avedon, Louise Dahl-Wolfe, Irving Penn, and more to the magazine along with the artists Man Ray, Jean Cocteau, and Andy Warhol.
+Brodovitch also introduced photographers.
+Richard Avedon, Louise Dahl-Wolfe, Irving Penn, and more were at the magazine along with the artists Man Ray, Jean Cocteau, and Andy Warhol.
 Avedon had fourteen interviews with the magazine before being hired.